mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

                 * commonly used
                     * google, twitter etc
                         * https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/
-* vulnerabilities
+* scopes
-    * with a user logged in, CSRF is possible if the application doesn’t apply any CSRF protection mechanism
+    * allow user to delegate subset of their full authority to a client application
-    * token hijacking
+    * define the scope of an access token
+    * space delimited string
+      * example: `scope=opendid email profile read:reviews`
+      * github has granular scopes like: "invite ppl to repo" etc
+    * OAuth2 does not define any scope values
+        * OIDC has a set of reserved scopes
+* flows
     * authorization code flow
         * exchanges an authorization code for a token
             * alongside with app’s Client Secret
         * steps
             1. user clicks on a login link in the web application
             1. user is redirected to an OAuth authorization server
             1. user provides credentials
                 * typically, the user is shown a list of permissions that will be granted
-        1. user is redirected to the application, with a one-time authorization code
+            1. user is redirected to the application, with a one-time short-lived authorization code
                 * authorization code will be available in the `code` URL parameter
                     * from specification: authorization code will be sent via HTTP 302 "redirect" URL to the client
                 * why authorization code is returned and not the token itself?
                     * prevents replay attacks
                         * note that authorization code is used exactly once
                             * in many scenarios that an attacker might get access to the code, it's already been exchanged for an access token and therefore useless
                 * to mitigate the risk of stealing authorization code you can use PKCE
             1. app receives the user’s authorization code
                 * forwards it along with the Client ID and Client Secret, to the OAuth authorization server
                     * why to not pass client secret in the first step?
                         * keeps sensitive information (client secret) from the browser
                             * you could not trust the client (user/his browser which try to use you application)
             1. authorization server sends an ID Token, Access Token, and an optional Refresh Token
             1. web application can then use the Access Token to gain access to the target API
+    * other
+        * Client Credentials flow
+            * no user involved
+                * used for non-user flows like: scheduled cron jobs, github actions, configuration tools
+            * identity tokens are not used
+                * Oauth2 only, not an OIDC
+            * works only with confidential clients
+            * no refresh token
+                * client can use its own credentials to obtain a new access token at any time
+        * Implicit and Hybrid flow
+            * avoid the authorization code exchange => significantly harder to secure
 * refresh tokens
     * token that doesn’t expire is too powerful
     * to obtain a new access token, the client can rerun the flow